 This morning we all woke up to the horrific news out of Las Vegas.
 Our team spent the morning trying to figure out how we should talk to our children about this tragedy.
 So we reached out to a friend for advice.
 Tracy Kamhi, MS CPC-I is a clinical professional counselor intern in Las Vegas, Nevada.
 She works with children and teens.
 She has 18 years of experience with children in both educational and clinical settings.
-Here is her advice on how to talk to your kids about mass shootings.
+Here is her advice on how parents can to talk to their kids about mass shootings.

 How To Talk To Your Kids About Mass Shootings